jacquesTech/IOS-DIAG-FILES-OPEN-SOURCES/README.md

 # IOS-DIAG-FILES-OPEN-SOURCES
-HOW TO USE THESE FILES TO  ENTER PURPLE MODE    COMMANDS ARE IN HELP.txt file     thanks  subscribe me :
+HOW TO USE THESE FILES TO  ENTER PURPLE MODE    COMMANDS ARE IN HELP.txt file     thanks  subscribe me ipads added